nyan-matt/me/src/pages/blog/figma-auto-layout-with-independent-border-styles.md

 date: 2022-04-22T16:04:10.000Z
 featuredpost: true
 description: >-
-  A workaround / hack for acheiving independent border styling in an auto-layout component Photo by Salvatore Andrea Santacroce on Unsplash
+  A workaround / hack for achieving independent border styling in an auto-layout component (Photo by Salvatore Andrea Santacroce on Unsplash)

 tags:
   - Figma